-Transforming courts, prisons and probation - the criminal justice ICT market to 2016
+Transforming Courts, Prisons and Probation - the Criminal Justice ICT Market to 2016

 Key Highlights

-Companies Mentioned in this Report: CandW, Serco, Sodexo, Com:pact, A4E, Mitie, Accenture, Steria, Savvis, Logica, CGI, Global Crossing, Level 3, HP, EDS, Atos, Liberata, Fujitsu, CACI, o2, Gartner, HPES, IBM, McKesson, Procserve, Midland Software
+CandW, Serco, Sodexo, Com:pact, A4E, Mitie, Accenture, Steria, Savvis, Logica, CGI, Global Crossing, Level 3, HP, EDS, Atos, Liberata, Fujitsu, CACI, o2, Gartner, HPES, IBM, McKesson, Procserve, Midland Software,